harsh-coder-desgin/Food-Delivery-app-/README.md

 ![Screenshot 2025-05-04 205553](https://github.com/user-attachments/assets/aa18a176-1f5a-4e6b-9f1d-d1a4f940199c)

-29.Account Creation
+29.Account Creation:
 New users can create an account by clicking on the Sign Up link.

 ![Screenshot 2025-05-04 205702](https://github.com/user-attachments/assets/760fdb7e-b030-4c3b-91cd-663afdee3427)

-30.Sign-Up Form
+30.Sign-Up Form:
 Users can fill in their details and click Sign Up to create a new account.

 ![Screenshot 2025-05-04 210031](https://github.com/user-attachments/assets/bb3529a9-6ecd-410d-acba-45bfa0434ac9)

-31. Redirect to Home After Sign-Up
+31. Redirect to Home After Sign-Up:
 After signing up, the user is automatically redirected to the homepage.
 ![Screenshot 2025-05-04 210051](https://github.com/user-attachments/assets/f64cacbd-71ee-484f-a67b-50029be94871)

-32. Access User Profile
+32. Access User Profile:
 Click on the username to access the user profile.
 ![Designer (6)](https://github.com/user-attachments/assets/0b1ecd7c-50da-474d-b664-67a2f5cf2607)

-33. User Profile Page
+33. User Profile Page:
 The profile page displays user details and their previous orders.

 ![Screenshot 2025-05-04 210105](https://github.com/user-attachments/assets/fb5be01c-4a4f-47cd-a4dc-8ad05c610a37)

-34.Placing a New Food Order
+34.Placing a New Food Order:
 Users can browse restaurants, select food items, and place a new order.

 ![Screenshot 2025-05-04 210051](https://github.com/user-attachments/assets/8e2d8f35-36e8-44bd-8a20-bdbd29dca230)